 From Sarajevo to Kolasin, Montenegro, we had an adventurous way through narrow valleys, along spectacular lakes, through very basic tunnels and up on high mountains.
 I booked an Airbnb in Kolasin already 1 day ahead.
 We came to that mountain village to spend the following day hiking in the Biogradska Gora National Park.

-After already having done a view general mistakes in Sarajevo, we continued just like that in Montenegro.
+After already having done a few general mistakes in Sarajevo, we continued just like that in Montenegro.
 The apartment we choose on Airbnb was ok and the host overwhelmingly friendly.
-We decided to stay for 2 nights, before we noticed that the whole apartment smells a bit after cigarette smoke, that it is cold and the bathroom has no heater and that the landlord is rather a moneymaker than a host (What we learned: never book a second night, before you spend the first night somewhere).
+We decided to stay for 2 nights, before we noticed that the bed sheets smelled after cigarette smoke, that it is cold and the bathroom has no heater and that the landlord is rather a moneymaker than a host (What we learned: never book a second night, before you spend the first night somewhere).
 That landlord “helped” us find electricity in the village, where we ended up paying 0,35€ per kWh.
-That is roughly at least 20 cents more than the average electricity price in Montenegro.
+That is roughly at least 20 cents (or 130 %) more than the average electricity price in Montenegro.
 Benedikt brought the car (still charged with about 15%) to some people in the village that owned a little electricity shop.
-The 11kW outlet charged our Tesla Model S overnight about 90%.
+The 11kW outlet charged our Tesla Model S overnight to about 90%.

-We hang out at the Four Points by Sheraton hotel in Kolasin till the snow started melting a bit on the still worm roads in the afternoon.
+We hang out at the Four Points by Sheraton hotel in Kolasin till the snow started melting a bit on the still warm roads in the afternoon.
 Since a bridge on the main road collapsed, we had to take a detour along a tiny road.
 I was so happy, when we finally left the snow and reached a “normal” street again.
-That evening we made it till Shkoder in Albania.
+That evening we made it till Shkoder in Albania, where we were greeted by a warm mediterranean breeze.